Rocky III

-Rocky III was released in the United States on May 28, 1982, by MGM/UA Entertainment Co..
-The film received mixed reviews from critics, with praise for its action sequences and music but criticism for its screenplay, with some critics deeming the film unnecessary.
-Rocky III grossed $270 million worldwide, surpassing its predecessors to become the then-highest grossing film in the franchise, and the fourth highest grossing film at the domestic box office and the second highest grossing film of 1982 worldwide.
-Its theme song, "Eye of the Tiger", became a hit single and received an Academy Award nomination for Best Original Song.
-The sequel, Rocky IV, was released in 1985.
+Rocky III was released in the United States on May 28, 1982, by MGM/UA Entertainment Co.
+The film received mixed reviews from critics, with praise for its action sequences and music, but criticism for its screenplay, with some critics deeming the film unnecessary.
+Retrospective reviews have been more positive and the movie gained a strong cult following.
+Rocky III grossed $270 million worldwide, surpassing its predecessors to become the then-highest-grossing film in the franchise, and the fourth-highest-grossing film at the domestic box office and the second-highest-grossing film of 1982 worldwide.
+Its theme song, "Eye of the Tiger", became a hit single and received a nomination for Best Original Song at the 55th Academy Awards.
+A sequel, Rocky IV, was released in 1985.